jupyter-book/mystmd/packages/jtex/docs/document.md

 letter (`string`)
 : The letter of the author, starting at "A".
 If there are more letters than 26, they will be repeated ("AA").

+(doc-affiliations)=

+## Affiliations

+The following properties are available under the `doc.affiliations` and `doc.collaborations` lists; all of these properties are optional:

+name (`string`)
+: The full affiliation name as a string.

+institution, department, address, city, state, postal_code, country (`string`) : Individual parts of an affiliation's address information.

+isni, ringgold, ror (`string`)
+: Institution unique identifiers.

+url, email, phone, fax (`string`)
+: Institution contact information.

+index (`number`)
+: The number of the affiliation, in a list, starting counting at one.

+letter (`string`)
+: The letter of the affiliation, starting at "A".
+If there are more letters than 26, they will be repeated ("AA").

+value (`Affiliation`)
+: This contains most of the same affiliation fields (name, institution, department, address, city, state, postal_code, country, isni, ringgold, ror, url, email, phone, fax).
+: This field is deprecated and will be removed when all templates are updated.
+For new templates, please use the values directly on the affiliation (e.g. `affiliation.name`, not `affiliation.value.name`)

 The authors and affiliations are often the most complex part of the template, the following statements can give you some ideas of how to use the above properties.

 ```latex